 Michelle's Mobile Massage

 Give me a call to discuss how I can customize a relaxing and therapeutic experience for you in your home, office or special event.
 Sorry, no hotel rooms.
 A valid credit card, address, phone number and email must be on file prior to on-site visits.
-A 20% discount is applied for hospice patients and their caregivers, and clients who already have equipment set up at their location.
+A 20% discount is applied for hospice or disabled patients, clients who already have equipment set up at their location and for multiple people in a row.
 See pricing below.
 Michelle's cell: 618-975-6840.
-Michelle is currently in the licensing process for Missouri and will be available soon for Missouri visits.
+Michelle is available in Illinois and Missouri in the St. Louis area.

 Customized table or chair massage and/or reflexology.
 All massages include the highest quality jojoba or shea butter, therapeutic grade aromatherapy & bamboo or hot stone massage by request.
 I use sarga silks for Ashiatsu barefoot massage on-site unless you have bars available.
 See my bio on the "about" page for details about massage specialties.